marcilio/aws-reinvent2019-dataapi/README.md

 3. [The Boto3](https://aws.amazon.com/sdk-for-python/) AWS Python SDK (`pip install boto3`)
 4. Python [Virtual environment](https://virtualenv.pypa.io/en/stable/installation/) installed
 5. Install a Git client and clone (`git clone`) this repo: [https://github.com/marcilio/aws-reinvent2019-dataapi](https://github.com/marcilio/aws-reinvent2019-dataapi)
 6. Set up your local AWS credentials by creating environment variables in your bash/DOS shell as shown below.
-The actual values for the last five characters of the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (represented by 'X's below) will be shared w/ you during the event.
+The actual values for the last five characters of the `AWS_SECRET_ACCESS_KEY` (represented by 'X's below) will be shared w/ you during the event.

 MacOS: